Bigscreen Beyond 2: A Game-Changer for PC VR Enthusiasts

 What Do You Need to Use Bigscreen Beyond 2?

-Like its predecessor, the Beyond 2 is built for high-end PC VR setups.
-It relies on SteamVR tracking, requiring a powerful gaming PC, one (or ideally two) base stations, and compatible controllers like Valve Index controllers, HOTAS, or sim racing wheels.
-Existing Beyond users will find the setup familiar, but newcomers should note that this isn’t a standalone headset like the Meta Quest 3.
-It’s designed for enthusiasts who prioritize customizability, precision, and top-tier visuals over plug-and-play convenience.
+Existing Beyond users will find the ecosystem familiar, but newcomers should note that this isn’t an all-in-one standalone device like the Quest 3.
+It’s designed for enthusiasts who prioritize customizability, precision tracking, and zero-compression visual clarity over plug-and-play convenience.

 How Much Does It Cost?